amitsinter/SimpleCalculator/README.md

 # SimpleCalculator

 Using HTML5,CSS and JavaScript.
-I used the <table> to create the calculator and for each row with the <td>.
+I used the table tag to create the calculator and for each row the td tag.